kadinche/Kassets/README.md

 Modify source codes from containing Unity Project.
 Update changes to/from github directly just like usual github project.
+You can also clone the project as Submodule.

 - clone this project using https: https://github.com/kadinche/Kassets.git
 - clone this project using ssh: git@github.com:kadinche/Kassets.git